 - eat less protein to reduce oxaloacetate and force more fat to be burned via ketosis rather than the Krebs Cycle,

-- eat a more acidic diet with less electrolytes to ensure that the keto acids are not able to be balanced with alkaline minerals such as magnesium, potassium and calcium), or
+- eat a more acidic diet with fewer electrolytes to ensure that the keto acids are not able to be balanced with alkaline minerals such as magnesium, potassium and calcium), or

-- eat a diet that contains less B vitamins to decrease your NAD+:NADH ratio to force more acetoacetate to be stored and converted to BHB.
+- eat a diet that contains fewer B vitamins to decrease your NAD+:NADH ratio to force more acetoacetate to be stored and converted to BHB.

 [warning: B vitamins are important for efficient and effective energy production].